 Gokusen: Shinohara-sensei is seen with a cute girl and the Kurodas worry that Kumiko will have a fit.
 Then they decide that the girl will probably turn out to be his sister (since that always happens in manga).
 On learning that the girl is actually Shinohara's childhood friend, they go right back to panicking.

-This is Gosho Aoyama's thing: Shinchi and Ran, Kaitou and Aoko, Heiji and Kazuha and some side characters get in on this Officer Chiba has one who works with him, but he doesn't know it until later.
+This is Gosho Aoyama's thing: Shinchi and Ran, Kaitou and Aoko, Kogoro and Eri, Heiji and Kazuha, Officer Chiba and Miike Naeko and some side characters get in on this.
 While only one of these pairs are official, it's strongly implied that the others will be, no matter what.

 Mobile Suit Gundam AGE: Flit Asuno and Emily Amonde.
 They're Happily Married with two kids in the second part of the series (and one of them is the second-gen protagonist Asemu).
 However, this mostly happened because of the horribledeath of Flit's first love, Yurin Le Ciel.
 Flit simply can't forget poor Yurin, and judging by episode 15 Emily is painfully aware of it.